 Needless to say, these people don't always align with us in terms of parenting styles.

 Our last playdate started smoothly.
 Our sons were playing together nicely.
 And then my son picked up a stick and started running around like a spazz.
+He wasn't pointing it at anyone.
+He was more, sort of, pretending that it was a sword and generally waving it in the air at some invisible foe.
 Like a free-spirited toddler.
 Like he always does.

 “Uh-oh,” said the other mom.
 “Some Boy's got a stick!”